dhianpratama/airline-seats/README.md

 Airline Seats Placement
 ============

-HTTP API to server auto generated seats placement based on this rules
+HTTP API to server auto generated seats placement based on these rules \n Try the demo here http://104.248.155.37
 ![Problems](https://raw.githubusercontent.com/dhianpratama/airline-seats/master/diagrams/problem.png)

 ## How to run server
 ### Production (recommended)
+Frontend will be served on port 80, backend will be served on port 8080
 ```
 docker-compose build
 docker-compose up -d